Chapter 8: My Reasons, My Motives"

 "Alright, have a good evening, Miss," the cleaner acknowledged before withdrawing.

-Descending the stairs to the first floor of the building I lived in, I overheard two women in cleaning uniforms gossiping about me.
+Descending the stairs to the first floor of the building I lived in, I overheard two women in cleaning uniforms gossiping in hushed tones.

-"Look at her," one remarked, pointing her finger at me.
+"Look at her," one remarked, pointing her finger in my direction.
 "I can tell she's from a wealthy family, attending that big school.
 But, why does she live alone?"

 "I've wondered the same thing.
-What kind of parent lets their teenage daughter live solo in a hotel?" the other cleaner mused.
+What kind of parent lets their teenage daughter live alone in a hotel?" the other cleaner mused.

 Cleaner 1 added, "What's even more intriguing is that she never allows housekeeping into her room."